tedunderwood/fiction/readme.md

 code
 ----
 Code for the modeling process.
 The key modules for modeling are logisticpredict, metafilter, modelingprocess, and metautils. replicate.py is a script that allows readers to reproduce the particular settings I used for tests in the article.
-Not finalized yet, but getting close.

 plot
 ----